|

 Consists of photographs of the people and places in Lamb County, Texas

-in honor of George A. Lamb, who fell in the first charge at the Battle of San Jacinto.
+which is in honor of George A. Lamb, who fell in the first charge at the Battle

 Lambert, Joseph A.